jschwarzwalder/aws-sdk-php/docs/guide/credentials.rst

         'credentials' => $provider
     ]);

-You can use a custom profile or ini file location by providing arguments to the function that creates the provider.
+You can use a custom profile or .ini file location by providing arguments to the function that creates the provider.

 .. code-block:: php